Construction Manager Resume Guide: Arizona Edition (2026)

 Education

 Construction managers typically hold bachelor's degrees in construction management, civil engineering, or architecture.
-Advanced positions may prefer or require master's degrees in construction management or business administration.
+Arizona employers value graduates from regional programs with strong industry connections.

 Format your education section: